Can You Have Multiple Car Insurance Policies in the Same Household?

 4. Vehicles Used for Business or Rideshare

 Personal auto policies typically exclude commercial use.
-If one household member uses their vehicle for ridesharing, deliveries, or other business purposes, that vehicle generally needs its own commercial or rideshare policy — separate from the household's standard auto coverage.
+If one household member uses their vehicle for ridesharing (Uber, Lyft) or delivery services, that vehicle needs a rideshare endorsement or a separate commercial policy.
+Coverage phases matter here:

 5. Household Members Living at Different Addresses